 Glou Morceau pears are available in the fall through winter.

 Glou Morceau pears, botanically classified as Pyrus communis, are an antique Belgian dessert variety that are members of the Rosaceae family along with apples and apricots.
-Also known as the Beurre d’Hardenpont, Glou Morceau pears were extremely popular in England in the Victorian Era but since then have almost disappeared from modern day markets.
+Also known as the Beurre d’Hardenpont, Glou Morceau pears were extremely pop in England in the Victorian Era but since then have almost disappeared from modern day markets.
 The name Glou Morceau translates to mean “delicious morsel,” and these pears are favored for their buttery texture and sweet flavor for fresh eating.

 Glou Morceau pears contain vitamin C, antioxidants, and fiber.

 Glou Morceau pears are best suited for raw applications as their melting flesh cannot withstand high heat applications.
 They can be consumed fresh, out-of-hand, sliced and served over ice cream, mixed into oatmeal and pudding, poached in red wine and spices, or paired with caramel and vanilla.
 Glou Morceau pears compliment sweet ingredients such as honey, pecans, and cinnamon, and savory flavors such as sharp cheddar, blue cheese, pork, and balsamic vinaigrette.
 They will keep for one month when stored in the refrigerator or for a couple of days when stored at room temperature.

 Glou Morceau pears are an example of an antique variety that was once extremely popular but has fallen out of favor commercially in modern times to newer varieties and to changing consumer preferences.
 Despite the decrease in popularity, home and specialty gardeners have kept the variety alive with renewed interest in heritage varieties of pears and other fruit.
 Glou Morceau pears are also valued for their mid-winter season as many pear varieties are finished with their season before winter arrives, and these pears will last through the winter and into early spring for fresh eating.